jeremytammik/tbc/a/1798_da4r_curve_project.md

 ####<a name="4"></a> Projecting Curves onto a Plane

-Two interesting apporaches for projecting curves onto a plane from the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [projection transformation](https://forums.autodesk.com/t5/revit-api-forum/projection-transformation/m-p/9119247):
+Two very differing approaches for projecting curves onto a plane are suggested in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [projection transformation](https://forums.autodesk.com/t5/revit-api-forum/projection-transformation/m-p/9119247):

-**Question:** I am relative new to the Revit API and was looking into transformations, trying to use them to project geometry (a curve) onto a plane.
+**Question:** I am relatively new to the Revit API and was looking into transformations, trying to use them to project geometry (a curve) onto a plane.
 This should come out of the box, or so I thought.

 I am applying the following transformation to a curve: